iamhectorsosa/trpc-basic-starter/README.md

 # tRPC: Understanding Typesafety

 Typesafety is the extent to which a programming language prevents type errors.
 The process of verifying and enforcing the constraints of types may occur at compile time or at run-time.
 A programming language like [TypeScript](https://typefully.com/) checks a program for errors before execution (at compile time) as a static type checker.
-In contrast, a library like [Zod](https://zod.dev/) also provides you with type checking at run-time.
+In contrast, a library like [Zod](https://zod.dev/) can also provide you type checking at run-time.
 So how does a library like tRPC helps us better understand typesafety?

 > tRPC allows you to easily build and consume fully typesafe APIs, without schemas or code generation.

-At its core, [tRPC](https://trpc.io/) provides the solution to better statically type our API endpoints and share those types between our client and server, enabling type safety from end-to-end.
+At its core, [tRPC](https://trpc.io/) provides the solution to statically type our API endpoints and share those types between our client and server, enabling type safety from end-to-end.

 ## How does tRPC share types between client/server?

 Types are shared based on one or many _procedures_ contained in Routers.
 A **procedure** is a _composable_ query, mutation or subscription where you define how your client/server interact with each other.

 Let's see what you'd need to create a query procedure for a [Next.js application](https://trpc.io/docs/v10/nextjs).
 We'll explore these concepts by reviewing our [tRPC-basic-starter](https://github.com/ekqt/trpc-basic-starter) GH repo.
-Here's how our file structure would initially look like:
+Here's how our file structure initially looks like:

 ```graphql
 # @path: ./src